We Become Birds: In Loving Memory of Beloved Songwriting Genius Michael Smith « American Songwriter

 That this man, one of the greatest and most gifted songwriters of our time, was made to feel his work was worthless, is tragic.
 But this is the world we’re in.

-Yet high or not, the man never lost sight of what to him made songs great.
+He never lost sight of what, to him, made songs great.
 He loved folk music with a passion, as he did the songs of Dylan and The Beatles.
 As brilliant as he was artistically, he always had great love of the craft – and would use rhyme, meter, structure and all other aspects with great care and love.
 He said he was happy I brought that up, as people respond to the craft when they hear it.
 He always wanted his songs to be everything they could be, like a father with a kid.
 You don’t cut corners when it comes to that which matters most.

-All of which are words.
-And words, which Michael knew well, only go so far.
+Yet with only words, one can’t truly understand what he did.
+Words, which Michael knew well, only go so far.
 Much of this life experience is about that which is beyond words, that which is propelled by music and lives outside of time.
 Though his span of life here on this earth is officially over, none of those songs are gone.
-They remain, and in them forever is the generous, passionate, brilliant, inspired, funny, heartfelt and soulful spirit of this singular songwriter.
+They remain, and in them forever is the generous, passionate, brilliant, inspired, serious, funny, heartfelt and soulful spirit of this singular songwriter.

 So no more tears for a little while.
 No more words or sorrow.
 Let’s embrace this multitude of gifts this man poured his heart and soul into through his 78 years.
-Here’s many artists, including Steve Goodman and Michael himself, singing the songs of Michael Smith.
-With gratitude forever for bringing so much soulful beauty to this world, and showing us just how great songs can be.
+Here’s many artists, including Steve Goodman and Michael himself, singing his singular songs.
+With gratitude to the songwriter forever for bringing so much soulful beauty to this world, and showing us just how great songs can be.
 For bringing us to that summit of songwriting beauty and brilliance so many times, we thank you.
 You are beloved forever.
 Hug Stevie and John for us.
+Enjoy the flight.

 We fly away but we come back